London retained its title as the tech funding capital of Europe last year, despite fears that the looming threat of Brexit would stifle investment.

 Firms specialising in fintech and AI also attracted major investments.
 Transferwise led the fintech pack, raising £211m, while Babylon Health raised more funding (£48m) than any other AI firm.

-Eileen Burbidge, partner at Passion Capital, said it was no surprise that British startups attracted twice as much VC financing as any other European country.
+Eileen Burbidge, partner at Passion Capital, said she was not surprised that British startups attracted twice as much VC financing as any other European country.

 “It’s a testament to our exceptional entrepreneurs that the UK tech sector continues to produce companies that are leading in the development of cutting edge technologies such as artificial intelligence and fintech,” she said.